LuRojana14/OhmyHome-Client/readme.md

 ## Description

 **OhmyHome ** allows you to have tasks under control helping you to organize, manage and distribute them.
 OhmyHome is perfect for people living alone and also for multi-member households.
-[Ironhack] (https://www.ironhack.com/) (WebDev-FT-062020)

 ## User Stories